Tool Call Syntax Rewriting

 2) HTTP Server: agent_format

-When using the OpenAI-compatible server (/v1/chat/completions), request a target syntax format with agent_format.
+When using the AbstractCore server (/v1/chat/completions), you can request a target tool-call syntax via agent_format.

-Important: The server runs in passthrough mode by default (execute_tools=false): it returns tool calls; it does not execute them.
+• The server always runs in passthrough mode (execute_tools=False): it returns tool calls; it does not execute them.

 Supported values

-• auto (default): auto-detect using User-Agent + model patterns
+• auto (default): auto-detect based on User-Agent + model name patterns

 curl -sS http://localhost:8000/v1/chat/completions \